OohBleh/OohBleh.github.io/_posts/2022-2-27-losing-seed.md

 I doubt such a seed exists.
 If one does, it is unclear how one would find it, let alone prove it is unwinnable.

+## Final remarks

-That it has taken $$3$$ years since the game's main release (and over $$4$$ years since it was released for early access) to find and prove seed unwinnability is a testament to the beauty of _Slay the Spire_'s design.
-How far this project is an ongoing challenge and I invite any interested programmer to join in.
+That it has taken $$3$$ years since the game's main release (and over $$4$$ years since it was released for early access) to find and prove seed unwinnability is a testament to the strength of _Slay the Spire_'s balance and design.
+How much further can we go?
+I do not know, but I invite any interested programmer to get in touch by email (see main blog page) or other platforms and join the fun.